Confucius once said that life is simple but we insist on making it complicated.

 Would you like to speak another language?
 Perfect.
 Start.
 How about playing an instrument?
 Awesome.
 Do it.
 Hell, even starting in on that pile of self-help books you’ve been meaning to read qualifies.
 Just go.

-All of a sudden you can have hundreds of thousands of dollars in credit card room.
-The bank is practically begging you to take out another mortgage, and while you’re at it, why not finance that boat or $100,000 sports car that you want?
+In fact, the more money you make, the easier it gets to accrue debt because you’re offered five- and even six-figure credit limits, banks practically beg you to take out another mortgage, and while you’re at it, why not finance that boat or $100,000 sports car you want?
 Just sign here and it can all be yours.

 Don’t put yourself in that situation.

-You might be amazed at how it changes your outlook on life and work.
+You might be amazed at how your mountain of moola impacts your mood, productivity, and outlook.
 It’ll probably lower your blood pressure, too.